 The responsible party would likely have to compensate you for any injuries suffered because of their negligent actions, including:

-Your lawyer would work with you to capture all damages in the compensation demand.
+Your bus accident lawyer would work with you to capture all damages in the compensation demand.
 Your lawyer would also help you evaluate any settlement offers the defendant makes.
 A jury could evaluate this figure if your case proceeds to trial.

 Bus accidents are complicated matters from a legal standpoint.